How much will you need to pay in stamp duty when buying a property?

 Our state-by-state guide reveals the government charges you can expect to pay.

 This article is general information only and is not intended as investment advice.
 Purchasing property involves risk, so seek professional financial advice before making any investment decisions.
 This article may contain links to external party websites.
-Rapid has no control or authority of any kind over the content of these websites and disclaims any responsibility for anything stated or claimed therein.
+Rapid Finance has no control or authority of any kind over the content of these websites and disclaims any responsibility for anything stated or claimed therein.

 Stamp duty.
 It was only supposed to last three years when it was introduced back in the 19th century.
 Yet today it remains a necessary evil for those purchasing anything from a vehicle to a house in Australia.